 Taliban release video showing American, Australian captives

 This image made from video released by the Taliban on Wednesday, Jan.
-11, 2017 shows an American identified as Kevin King making a statement on camera while in captivity.
-The video shows King and an Australian who were kidnapped in August, the first time theyA A ATMve been seen since their abduction.
+11, 2017 shows an Australian identified as Timothy Weekes making a statement on camera while in captivity.
+The video shows Weekes and an American who were kidnapped in August, the first time they've been seen since their abduction.

 Discussions